-“Alicio and I will be staying in the forest, several other families will be staying in the new village in the river valley.
+“Alicio and I will be staying in the forest, and several other families will be staying in the new village in the River Valley.
 You know many of them including the Wendells.
 You remember them, don’t you?” asked Brien looking at Agatha kindly.

 Alicio and Brien shared a look before Alicio started speaking.
 “Your majesty, I do want you close to me, and I was thinking the forest village is the perfect place for you.
 We have to keep you hidden from outsiders the best we can, so we will have to clever about this.
 Our number one priority is keeping you and your children safe.”

 “What do you mean?” inquired Agatha as a feeling of unease came over her.